gberlu/understanding-risk/content/authors/admin/_index.md

   - Researchers
 ---

-Giulia Berlusconi is a lecturer in criminology in the [Department of Sociology](https://www.surrey.ac.uk/department-sociology) at the [University of Surrey](https://www.surrey.ac.uk).
+Giulia Berlusconi is a Lecturer in Criminology in the [Department of Sociology](https://www.surrey.ac.uk/department-sociology) at the [University of Surrey](https://www.surrey.ac.uk).
 Her research focuses on illicit and unregulated markets, and primarily on three areas: drug markets; commercial sex markets; organised crime and illicit markets.